 "I really wanted to be a Jew and then I found out that I was really a Nazi.
-You know because my family was German, Hartmann, which also gave me some pleasure," he said with a cheerful smile when asked about his German heritage.
+You know because my family was German, Hartmann, which also gave me some pleasure," he said when asked about his German heritage.

 "I understand Hitler.
 I think he did some wrong things, yes absolutely, but I can see him sitting in his bunker in the end."

-When Dunst, who is also of German descent, started looking uncomfortable and murmured "oh my God, this is terrible," to co-star Charlotte Gainsbourg, the director assured her: "But there will come a point at the end of this".
+When Dunst, who is also of German descent, started looking uncomfortable and murmured "Oh my God" to co-star Charlotte Gainsbourg, the director assured her: "But there will come a point at the end of this".